Top 10 reasons why projects fail (and their solution)

 4. Inadequate stakeholder management

-Stakeholders have an inherent interest in the project, either for good or bad of it.
+Stakeholders have an inherent interest in the project, either for good or bad.

 It is the responsibility of project managers to identify all stakeholders and communicate with them on time, without any delays.
 Not doing so can increase the likelihood of project failure.